 Did you know there's some evidence that ED might be in your genes too?
 Newer research has found a particular piece of genetic code that might affect your likelihood of ED... though the jury is still out on how actionable this might be for men, researchers, or doctors.

-Have questions about your own or ?
+Have questions about your own Click here to get started. or ?
 Rex MD can help.
-Our licensed physicians can help you get the right plan for you, with clinically proven medications sent to your door, if approved.
+Our licensed physicians can help you get the right plan with clinically proven medications sent to your door, if approved.
 It's easy, affordable, and fast.

 - Science and Progress